Mind and Matter: Before Descartes

-It is impossible to establish the point conclusively.
-But I think there are reasons for believing that the real motivation came from Galilean physics.
-Galileo was strongly committed to the Pythagorean idea, that the world is fundamentally mathematical in character\cite{Burtt}.
-As he put it in a famous passage from \emph{The Assayer}~\cite{Finocchiaro} (p.183) \begin{quote} Philosophy is written in this all-encompassing book that is constantly open before our eyes, that is the universe; but it cannot be understood unless one first learns to understand the language and knows the characters in which it is written.
-It is written in mathematical language, and its characters are triangles, circles, and other geometrical figures; without these it is humanly impossible to understand a word of it, and one wanders around pointlessly in a dark labyrinth. \end{quote} Of course, the universe does not, at first sight, appear to be a book to be written in the language of mathematics.
-Galileo consequently needed to account for all the seemingly non-mathematical, qualitative features of the world, such as colours, sounds and smells, which do not easily fit in with his mathematizing programme.
-For that purpose he adopted a doctrine of the ancient atomists~\cite{Furley}, and denied that they are features of objective reality at all, asserting instead that they are somehow produced in the ``sensitive body'': \begin{quote} Accordingly, I say that as soon as I conceive of a corporeal substance or material, I feel indeed drawn by the necessity of also conceiving that it is bounded and has this or that shape; that it is large or small in relation to other things; that it is in this or that location and exists at this or that time; that it moves or stands still; that it touches or does not touch another body; and that it is one, a few, or many.
+Of course, the universe does not, at first sight, appear to be a book to be written in the language of mathematics.
+Galilei consequently needed to account for all the seemingly non-mathematical, qualitative features of the world, such as colours, sounds and smells, which do not easily fit in with his mathematizing programme.
+For that purpose he adopted a doctrine of the ancient atomists~\cite{Furley}, and denied that they are features of objective reality at all, asserting instead that they are somehow produced in the ``sensitive body''~\cite[p.185]{Finocchiaro}: \begin{quote} Accordingly, I say that as soon as I conceive of a corporeal substance or material, I feel indeed drawn by the necessity of also conceiving that it is bounded and has this or that shape; that it is large or small in relation to other things; that it is in this or that location and exists at this or that time; that it moves or stands still; that it touches or does not touch another body; and that it is one, a few, or many.
 Nor can I, by any stretch of the imagination, separate it from these conditions.
 However, my mind does not feel forced to regard it as necessarily accompanied by such conditions as the following: that it is white or red, bitter or sweet, noisy or quiet, and pleasantly or unpleasantly smelling; on the contrary, if we did not have the assistance of our senses, perhaps the intellect and the imagination by themselves would never conceive of them.
-Thus, from the point of view of the subject in which they seem to inhere, these tastes, odors, colors, etc., are nothing but empty names; rather they inhere only in the sensitive body, such that if one removes the animal, then all these qualities are taken away and annihilated. (\emph{ibid}, p.185) \end{quote} I believe that we see in this passage the actual origin of the Cartesian concept of consciousness.
-It is true that Galileo himself did not go into details, as to the nature of the ``sensitive body''.
+Thus, from the point of view of the subject in which they seem to inhere, these tastes, odors, colors, etc., are nothing but empty names; rather they inhere only in the sensitive body, such that if one removes the animal, then all these qualities are taken away and annihilated. \end{quote} I would argue that this passage marks the actual origin of the Cartesian concept of consciousness.
+It is true that Galilei himself did not go into details, as to the nature of the ``sensitive body''.
 But I think that once this step had been taken the subsequent development, though not inevitable\footnote{Its lack of inevitability can be seen from, for example, the fact that the ancient atomists\cite{Furley} did not develop a concept of consciousness similar to the Cartesian one.}, became very natural.